Plugin Troubleshooting

 - CLI troubleshooting — for MCP/validate issues.

-- Supported hosts — for host-specific differences.
+- Supported AI agents — for host-specific differences.